 Whether an FHA streamline refinance is right for you will depend on your specific situation and goals.

 However, FHA streamline refinances require borrowers to pay for MIP, and limit the amount of home equity you can borrow to $500.
 You’re also required to have an existing FHA loan.

 The Bottom Line on FHA Streamline Refinancing

-FHA streamline refinancing could be a helpful option for homeowners who want an easy way to refinance their loan.
+FHA streamline refinancing could be a helpful option for homeowners who want an easy way to refinance their FHA loan.
 It does lack some of the features of a conventional refinance, which may be a better choice for people who have built significant equity and have good credit scores.
-But the reduced paperwork requirements and optional credit check of a streamline refinance could save time and money for homeowners with an FHA mortgage.
+But the limited paperwork requirements and optional credit check of a streamline refinance could save time and money for homeowners with an FHA mortgage.

 More From LowerMyBills: